ampas/CTL/README.md

 to load and run the specific CTL program.
 The original and the transformed images constitute the program's input and output.

-**Interchange:** Color transforms can be easly shared by distributing CTL programs.
+**Interchange:** Color transforms can be easily shared by distributing CTL programs.
 Two parties using the same CTL program can apply the identical transform to an image.